pudgereyem/blog/2020-11-18 Stocks update/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PHiGEasa198" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I think we are looking ahead to a good Q4 with both Microsoft and Sony releasing new consoles (Xbox and Playstation), thinking that a lot of people probably will be picking up the newly released **Call of Duty: Black Ops Cold War**.
 The fact that people are staying inside more during the pandemic can't hurt sales either.
-[Here](http://pudge.se/ZF9rld) is a screenshot of the Q3 results broken down by the three segments; _Activsion_, _Blizzard_ and _King_.
+[Here](http://pudge.se/ZF9rld) is a screenshot of the Q3 results broken down by the three segments; _Activision_, _Blizzard_ and _King_.

 ### AMD (Hold: 1)